rmiller85/CircuitPython/README.md

 photo_interrupt.py: Made a counter of how many times a photo interrupter had been interrupted.
 Made a 4-second timer so that it is constantly looping, but only prints the number of interrupts once every 4 seconds.

+dist_sensor.py: Hooked an ultrasonic sensor up to my Metro.
+Made the onboard Metro RGB LED display different colors based on the reading from the sensor.